 Master’s in school counseling programs, which are often housed in schools and departments of education, typically follow curricular guidelines outlined by the National Council for Accreditation of Teacher Education (NCATE) and/or the Council for Accreditation of Counseling and Related Educational Programs (CACREP), two organizations that offer voluntary accreditation to school counseling programs.
 Both organizations require that accredited master’s in school counseling programs include a practicum and/or internship, which may help students begin the process of accumulating supervised work hours for licensure.

 Most states have a provision that allows licensed teachers who have completed a master’s in counseling program, even if it is not a master’s in school counseling program, to apply for licensure in school counseling.
 Typically, professional counselors who have met state requirements to become an LPC can work as school counselors at private institutions.
 That work experience may also count toward formal licensure as a school counselor, depending on the state.
-Students should note that four states require public school counselors to hold a teaching license as well.
+Students should note that four states (Arizona, Connecticut, Nebraska, and Rhode Island) require public school counselors to hold a teaching certificate/license as well.

 Master’s program practicums and internships are an integral part of formal training in school counseling.
 States like Alabama, for example, require a practicum to be part of master’s in school counseling program.
 Even in states without such a requirement, master’s in school counseling programs typically include a practicum and internship component totaling 600-700 hours of in-the-field experience.
 However, internship requirements vary significantly by state, especially for master’s in school counseling program graduates who already have some teaching experience.
 Some states, for example, may require a certain number of post-graduate hours working with gifted or special-needs students.
 Others may mandate that a proportion of the supervised work experience be spent with specific grade levels.